 Additionally, when it comes to calling the police, the scriptures in 1 Corinthians 6 were not talking about sex crimes and rape, and certainly not these crimes being committed against children.
 Note verses 7 and 8: “Really, it is already a defeat for you when you have lawsuits with one another … Why do you not rather let yourselves be defrauded?”

-Note the wording of these scriptures.
-It talks about “lawsuits” and being “defrauded.”
+Note the wording of these scriptures; they talk about “lawsuits” and being “defrauded.”
 Obviously this was referring to business transactions and things that might be handled in a civil court, not accusations of raping a child!

 The Real Issue